 - Want to receive this newsletter via email?
 Sign up here.

-- This week’s breads: Cherry Almond, Parmesan Olive Herb, Prairie Bread, and Whole Wheat (plus the standard Original, Sesame, and Irish Oatmeal).
+- This week’s breads: Cranberry Pecan, Cheesy, Prairie, and Caraway Rye (plus the standard Original, Sesame, and Irish Oatmeal).

 I hope you all have had a lovely snow day, though I understand more and more that “snow days” are kind of a thing of the past for many workers and students, thanks to the pandemic pushing everything virtual.
 I strenuously object to this, because while I believe there is some wonder and awe inherent in a beautiful snow, a large part of our emotional reaction to it is because of the extent to which we associate it with a fun day off.
 It’s magic! and I hate for future generations to lose it.
 If you’re in charge of something that can have a snow day — have snow days!

 Anyway, this was not a planned segue, but the snow day thing is partly on my mind lately because of our Maya Coover:

 Maya, you see, is a student — a senior at CASA, focusing on visual arts.
 She doesn’t get snow days anymore!
 It makes me sad.
 But that’s not really Maya-specific.
 Due to the school thing, you’re most likely to see Maya in the late afternoon/evening and on the weekends.
 In better weather, you might see her, a Harrisburg native, longboarding to and from work.
 Maya reports that she’s “a novice” in the kitchen, but that her time at R&R is helping her learn about produce.